mvolkmann/blog/src/python/python-compared-to-js.md

 Multiple words in file names should be separated by underscores rather than hyphens because the file name becomes the module name and hyphens are not valid in module names.
+Avoid using file names that match that of an existing module because doing so will prevent being able to import the existing module.

 To run a Python script: